webis-de/acl20-personal-characteristics-predicting-persuasiveness/README.md

 }
 ```

 The provided code contains the set of PySpark jobs used for preprocessing and construction of final datasets from [Reddit Crawl](https://files.pushshift.io/reddit/) corpus.
 The jobs under `pyspark/` folder have to be packed into a zip archive and run with commands listed in `run.sh`.
-Use build commands in the Makefile.
+Respective build commands in the Makefile can be used.

-The provided Jupyter notebooks `task 1.ipyb` and `task 2.ipyb` show the main steps taken for two tasks studied in the paper, they load the final datasets, author features dictionaries, train models and do feature selection.
+The provided Jupyter notebooks demostrate the main steps taken for two tasks studied in the paper: load the preprocessed datasets, prepare feature dictionaries, train models and do feature selection.
+(Task 1: notebooks 1-3, Task 2: notebook 4).